Clorith/blockeditor-fullscreen-mode-control/readme.txt

 Yes, you can network activate the plugin to have the functionality be instantly available to all users of your network.

 == Changelog ==

+= v1.2.0 - 2020-11-28 =
+* Add support for other stateful settings (welcome message, focus mode, fixed toolbar and more)

 = v1.0.1 =
 * Clarified some strings